NaimAyat/UCLA_CS131/Reading2.md

 ## Chapter 20: A Second Look at Prolog
 * Unification: pattern-matching technique
 * A substitution is a set of bindings for variables
+* MGU (most general unifier): Prolog wants to bind variables only when necessary to prove the query